 You may not be able to control what and how peers talk to and treat your kid when they’re at school or on the soccer field, but what you will always have control over is the type of environment you create for your family.

-The voice you use when you speak to your child, will be the voice they carry with them always.
+The voice you use when you speak to your child, will be the voice they hear inside their own head.
 What you say and feel towards them is the basis of what children believe of themselves.

 Read: How Negative Language Affects Children & Improving the Way Adults Talk to Kids